ShivaanjayNarula/Code-Collab/client/README.md

 - **Session Management:** Create, join, and manage collaborative spaces by unique links.
 - **Modern UI:** Responsive, beautiful interface with dark mode and custom components.

-## 🖼️ Screenshots

-Screenshots and demo images are available in the `public/` directory.

----

 ## 🛠️ Tech Stack